 Although the church may appear cosmetically different from her humble beginnings, one thing remains the same: Annunciation B.V.M. is such because of the vibrant faith and generous works of the people.
 Our story begins and continues with the common love of Our Lord Jesus Christ, shared by so many surrounding families and supported by our Archdiocese, and will only end when we no longer bear this love.

-And so, under the leadership of our current pastor, Fr.
-James M. Cox, over ninety years later we continue to love and serve Jesus Christ and the mission of His Gospel, seeking in all things to welcome others to join us in doing the same.
+And so, under the leadership of our current shepherd, Fr.
+Seán A. Loomis, over ninety years later we continue to love and serve Jesus Christ and the mission of His Gospel, seeking in all things to welcome others to join us in doing the same.